 From beginning to end, The Last In Line is high-octane metal.
 Sometimes, it’s surprisingly melodic (Mystery), and sometimes it’s surprisingly heavy (I Speed at Night).
 It’s the duality of Dio, that balance of dark and light, hope and despair, melody and metal, that makes them unique in the pantheon of metal gods.
 That said, the album does shift slightly to the dark side, particularly on the demonic ending to One Night in the City.

 With Black Sabbath, Rainbow and Deep Purple on the decline, Ozzy Osbourne, Judas Priest and Dio were now the most colorful characters in heavy metal.
 That would change in a few years, but not before these battle-hardened masters of metal cleared a path for the new generation of metal bands to follow.
-Today, both Holy Diver and The Last in Line are rightly regarded as shining stars in the golden age of metal’s twilight
+Today, both Holy Diver and The Last in Line are rightly regarded as shining stars in the twilight of metal’s original golden age.

 Original elpee version

 A2.
 The Last in Line (Ronnie James Dio/Jimmy Bain/Vivian Campbell) (5:48)

 A4.
 I Speed at Night (Ronnie James Dio/Vinny Appice/Jimmy Bain/Vivian Campbell) (3:26)

 A5.
 One Night in the City (Ronnie James Dio/Vinny Appice/Jimmy Bain/Vivian Campbell) (5:14)

 B3.
 Eat Your Heart Out (Ronnie James Dio/Vinny Appice/Jimmy Bain/Vivian Campbell) (4:02)

 B4.
 Egypt (The Chains Are On) (Ronnie James Dio/Vinny Appice/Jimmy Bain/Vivian Campbell) (7:02)